 Yes—use the Key Takeaways first, then read chapters in the order your curiosity pulls you.

-Themes include Data Visualization, Information Design, Media Literacy, Deceptive Charts, Critical Thinking, plus context from read, 2026, excerpt, time.
+Themes include Data Visualization, Information Design, Media Literacy, Deceptive Charts, Critical Thinking, plus context from 2026, read, season, trailer.

 Try 12 minutes reading + 3 minutes notes.
 Apply one idea the same day to lock it in.